attak1t/spotsync/README.md

 ```

 ## Known Issues & Solutions

+### SQLite "unable to open database file"
+The `DATABASE_URL` must use an absolute path (`sqlite:////data/spotsync.db`) matching the `/data` volume mount.
+The Docker image includes `mkdir -p /data` to ensure the directory exists.
+If you encounter this error, verify your `DATABASE_URL` is an absolute path and that the host `./data` directory is writable.

 ### spotdl Output Parsing
 spotdl's stdout format changes across versions.
 The current implementation uses a simple progress estimator.
 For better parsing, consider contributing a more robust parser.